-Securing Data in Transit with the IPsec Add-on
+Securing Data in Transit with the PCF IPsec Add-On

 Page last updated:

 This guide describes the Pivotal Cloud Foundry (PCF) IPsec add-on.
 The topics included in this guide include installation and configuration, troubleshooting, and credential rotation.
 Your organization may require IPsec if you transmit sensitive data.

 Note: If you apply the IPsec add-on to your PCF deployment, you cannot remove IPsec without removing and reinstalling the entire deployment.

 The IPsec add-on for PCF provides security to the network layer of the OSI model with a strongSwan implementation of IPsec.
 The IPsec add-on provides a strongSwan job to each BOSH-deployed virtual machine (VM).

 IPsec encrypts IP data flow between hosts, between security gateways, and between security gateways and hosts.
 The PCF IPsec add-on secures network traffic within a Cloud Foundry deployment and provides internal system protection if a malicious actor breaches your firewall.

 The PCF IPsec add-on implements the following cryptographic suite:

 Refer to the following topics for more information about the IPsec add-on: